russellyoung/regexp-rust/README.md

 ### Rationale

-While trying to handle some of the idiosycnracies of traditional regular expressions I realized that a more logically designed language makes a lot of sense.
+While trying to handle some of the idiosyncracies of traditional regular expressions I realized that a more logically designed language makes a lot of sense.
 The particulars of **or**, no way to group characters save using an **AND** node, and **OR**s and repetitions